hambrice/hambrice.github.io/_posts/2018-01-13-why_i_decided_to_go_into_web_development.markdown

 ---
 layout: post
-title:      "'I Have No IDE What I'm Doing': Why I decided to go into web development"
+title:      "'I Have No IDE What I'm Doing': Why I Decided To Pursue Programming"
 date:       2018-01-13 19:34:24 -0500
 permalink:  why_i_decided_to_go_into_web_development
 ---